preactjs/preact-www/content/en/guide/v10/signals.md

 npm install @preact/signals
 ```

-Once installed via your package manager of choice, you're ready to import them in your app.
+Once installed via your package manager of choice, you're ready to import it in your app.

 ## Usage Example